jahidulpabelislam/contribution-counters/README.md

 -   [GitLab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token)
 -   [Bitbucket](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html)

+## Upgrading

+### v1 to v2

+In version 2, the only braking change is that only functions can be imported/required, instead of Counter classes.

+To upgrade you will need to import/require the 3 new functions: `getBitbucketCounts`, `getGitHubCounts` &amp; `getGitLabCounts` instead of `Bitbucket`, `GitHub` &amp; `GitLab`.
+Where before you created a instance of a class (e.g. `GitHub`) and passed in a object of options, then called a function (`getCounters`) to get the counts.
+Now the new functions will do both in one.
+So just call the new function and pass in the existing options object as the only parameter and then your counts will be returned.

 ## Support

 If you found this module interesting or useful please do spread the word of this module: share on your social's, star on github, etc.